zamronypj/fano-app/README.md

     $ ./tools/config.setup.sh
     $ ./build.sh

-By default, it will output binary executable in `app/public` directory.
+By default, it will output binary executable in `public` directory.

 ### Build for different environment